AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/aem-forms-communication-api-overview.md

 <!--
 >[!NOTE]
 >
-> Adobe is standardizing authentication method across all APIs and is gradually onboarding APIs to the Adobe Developer Console, which supports the OAuth Server-to-Server authentication method.-->
+> Adobe is standardizing authentication method across all APIs and is gradually onboarding APIs to the Adobe Developer Console, which supports the OAuth Server-to-Server authentication method.
+ -->

 ## Resumen de clasificación de API